Skip to content

 Try It

-Plug your capacitor values, ESR, ESL, and target impedance into the calculator and instantly see the SRF, impedance at your frequency of interest, effective bypass range, and how many caps you actually need.
+Plug your capacitor values, ESR, ESL, and target impedance into the calculator and you'll instantly see the SRF, the impedance at your frequency of interest, the effective bypass range, and how many caps you actually need in parallel.
 Open the Decoupling Capacitor Selection Calculator and take the guesswork out of your next PDN design.
+It beats doing all this math by hand at midnight before a board spin deadline.

 Related Articles